peter hanson's field guide to interesting film

 Koteas, Elias.
 Actor, b.
 1961.
 It was 1990, and I was headed into a New York City theater for the purpose of reviewing "Teenage Mutant Ninja Turtles."
 Highfalutin film student that I was, my expectations were understandably low.
 So I was surprised as hell when I walked out of the movie having enjoyed my first encounter with Canadian actor Koteas, a full-blooded Greek with dark features and an oddly soulful way of circling around scenes to find unexpected angles from which to approach lines and emotional shadings.
 Totally unaware that he'd already been in movies for five years, I lost track of Koteas until he played a masochistic, perverse DJ in "Exotica" (1994).
 In that, his second picture for idiosyncratic Canadian director Atom Egoyan, Koteas again demonstrated a singular skill for appraising moments and then landing in unexpected places that make his characters feel alive and a little strange.
 He has, accordingly, popped up in a broad variety of projects since then, playing a guy turned on by auto accidents in "Crash" (1996), an anguished Army officer in "The Thin Red Line" (1998), and an intrepid photojournalist in "Harrison's Flowers" (2000).
 Like so many other fine but under-appreciated actors, Koteas eventually found a safe haven in the world of TV procedurals, appearing in CBS' interconnected shows about Windy City first responders, particularly "Chicago PD" (but also "Chicago Fire" and "Chicago Justice" and "Chicago Med") from 2013 to 2018.
 Just imagine how far those CBS dollars go when coverted to Loonies!

 Kotto, Yaphet.
-Actor, b.
-1937.
+Actor, 1937-2021.
 Sometimes mischievous and sometimes outright malicious, Kotto's screen persona demands attention whether he's hidden in an ensemble or spotlighted as a leading player.
-With his towering build, wide eyes, and wicked grin, he often seems poised for violence, that edge pumping electricity into his most interesting roles.
+With his towering build, wide eyes, and wicked grin, he often seemed poised for violence, that edge pumping electricity into his most interesting roles.
 Appearing in films from the early '60s, Kotto blossomed in the early '70s.
 He costarred with Anthony Quinn in the gritty crime picture "Across 110th Street" (1972); directed, produced, and starred in a biker picture called "The Limit" (also 1972); and played a psychotic baddie in the 007 flick "Live and Let Die" (1973).
 A fruitful run followed with steady parts in pictures both good and bad, and three of his best roles arrived at the end of the decade.
 In the 1977 telefilm "Raid on Entebee," he played African strongman Idi Amin; in 1978's "Blue Collar," he was volatile as an autoworker so desperate he resorts to crime; and in 1979's "Alien," his working-class banter with fellow mechanic Harry Dean Stanton was funny and sharp.
 Gently lampooning his fierce image, Kotto scored laughs as a long-suffering federal agent in the 1988 action-comedy "Midnight Run."
 And from 1993 to 2000, he starred in the acclaimed TV drama "Homicide: Life on the Street."

 “La Femme Nikita” aka “Nikita” (1990).
 After a decade of making stylish oddities, Luc Besson announced himself as an action director of the first order with “Nikita,” his distaff take on high-octane espionage thrillers.
 The titular character, played with grace and combustible emotion by Anne Parillaud, is a feral street punk whom disreputable government types transform into a sleek killer.
 Though Besson stuffs the movie with whiz-bang violence, what elevates the picture are the emotional grace notes.
 In the film’s best scene, Nikita has to slip away from her unknowing lover to attempt a cold-blooded political murder; Besson makes the personal stakes of the moment as riveting as the life-or-death danger.
 Tcheky Karyo is marvelously slimy as Nikita’s handler, and Jean Reno, presaging the role he played in Besson’s “The Professional” (1994), provides grim humor as a deadly clean-up man.
 The sleek photography by Thierry Arbogast and the metallic score by Eric Serra give the film a gloss as neon-at-night vivid as anything in the Bruckheimer canon, while Besson ensures a human heart beats amid the spectacle.